 There are plenty of ways you can get organised and you’d be surprised how it helps you during those times when you are not so busy.
 You might like to make some meals and freeze them, for example soups, casseroles etc., plan your week’s meals or shopping, de-clutter your house a room at a time or go through that huge pile of paperwork you have been meaning to for ages!

-I’m pretty terrible when it comes to books, I avoid reading because I worry I am going to start reading a badly written book and it’s going to be a waste of time!
-So don’t be like me and ask around and see what books everyone is reading – and enjoying!
-Perhaps you might like to think about what topics you are interested in or would like to know more about.
-I have found that now I am studying to become a birth attendant, I have become a chronic book hoarder and have a huge pile of birth books to read for many years to come!
-So if you’re thinking ahead to a potential career path like myself, you might like to get reading some books related to your interests and it’s amazing how you can get hooked into reading, even if you consider yourself a non-reader.
+As a birth worker, I became a book hoarder and have a huge pile of birth books to read for many years to come!
+So if you’re thinking ahead to a potential career path, you might like to get reading some books related to your interests.
+It’s amazing how you can get hooked into reading, even if you consider yourself a non-reader.

 If you start a time capsule or memory box for your baby, you’ll be so glad you did.
 Children grow up so quick, that it’s heartwarming to look back on how tiny baby was, what he/she wore and those very first finger paintings they were so proud of.
 When baby has grown up, they’ll appreciate your efforts too.